-In that article I pointed out that Google’s recommendation was to leave pages that you remove from your site to return a 404 error, so that they eventually de-index them.
+In a recent article posted by Google’s Matt Cutts, he said that Google’s recommendation was to leave pages that you remove from your site to return a 404 error, so that they eventually get de-indexed.

 None-the-less, in order to maximise your site visitors’ experience, you still want to minimise the number pages that return 404 errors.

 The answer is to place 301 (permanent) redirects on the URLs of pages that you’re removing where there’s another relevant page to send visitors to.
 Do this, and your visitors will be seamlessly routed through to the new article.

 This also has the benefit of preserving the links that went to the old page and passing them through to the new page.